How can you be more inclusive of children and young people with special and additional needs in our Church?

 This revised edition includes new topics like mental health, new sections on how to engage young people with faith and ideas of inclusive games and sports.

 Disability Advice Network & Disability App - Boys' Brigade

 The Boys' Brigade have a Disability Advice Network with a range of leaflets on different areas of disability.

 The Boys' Brigade in Northern Ireland have launched a Disability App to provide quick, basic information for youth leaders on 25 different disabilities that affect children and young people.

 The app is available on both Apple and Android platforms.
-This could be on hand and a helpful and informative tool for your congregation and children’s/youth leader volunteers to help include all young people in our congregational life.
+This could be a helpful and informative tool for your congregation and children's/youth leader volunteers to help include all young people in our congregational life.

 Top Tips on Welcoming Special Children is a guide for anyone helping children with special needs to know God.
 Containing stories from group leaders and parents, the book examines what we mean by special needs and what the Bible says on the subject.
 With practical ideas for welcoming special children into churches and children's groups, this book also explores the implications of the Disability Discrimination Act for churches.

 A discussion group on Facebook about ways to support children with special and additional needs (and their families) - and about raising awareness of the subject on the local and national church agenda.
 Join the Additional Needs Alliance Facebook group